 - Did I consume chocolate?

-What I discovered is that the more complicated you make the tracking, the less likely you’ll maintain the data.
+I discovered that the more complicated you make the tracking, the less likely you’ll maintain the data.

 Studying My Data

 One of my goals in 2011 was to reduce my coffee intake.
-Instead of going cold turkey, I did a gradual decline.
+Instead of going cold turkey, I gradually declined.
 Tracking my coffee intake allowed me to see my progress.
 The chart below shows my daily pattern of coffee intake.
 I also added a 3-day moving average to smooth out the lines for those days that weren’t typical.

 My coffee intake was from March 24, 2011 – December 24, 2011.
 The red line is a 3-day moving average.